The Dilmah Shop - Frequently Asked Questions...

 The Packaging for Dilmah products:

-In 2007 Dilmah began a process of testing and adopting biodegradable material.
-The approx. 2% residue of non-biodegradable filter material is expected to be halved in 2018 and eventually eliminated altogether by 2020.
 As a part of the ongoing Dilmah family commitment to sustainability, a plastic upcycling plant was recently inaugurated, to use plastic waste at Dilmah to make decorative and construction material.
-As a part of this effort to eliminate the use of environmentally harmful plastics, Dilmah will this year recycle 10 times its total workplace plastic footprint by extracting and recycling plastic from ocean and other sensitive eco-systems.
+As a part of this effort to eliminate the use of environmentally harmful plastics, Dilmah will this year recycle 10 times its total workplace plastic footprint by extracting and recycling plastic from the ocean and other sensitive eco-systems.
 The process of recovery and recycling of plastics in marine and terrestrial ecosystems will continue as a part of Dilmah Conservation/ecosystem restoration programme even after Dilmah achieves 100% compostable material in its manufacturing process.

 All primary material that comes into direct contact with tea complies with worldwide food safety legislation and best practice guidelines for food contact packaging and specifically for hot beverage filtration.
 It is confirmed that there is no hazard to health for their use in a teabag application using hot water extraction approach which provides a direct assessment of the real application and using a wide range of analytical methods specified in legislation and best practice recommendations and guidelines.
 Primary material used in our tea bags comply with the Commission Regulation (EC) No 1935/2004 of the European Parliament.
 Dilmah tea bags are manufactured in a state of the art manufacturing facility that complies with FSCC 22000, BRC Global Food Safety Standard, ISO 9001 Quality Management System and ISO 14000 Environment Management System.